oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 before designing a landing page like this or making any mockups at all.
 That way,
-when it came time to design this landing page,
+when it comes time to design this landing page,
 I could focus on laying out and styling the interactions I had already identified instead of trying to figure out